-In 1998, we acquired all the remaining outstanding common stock of BioSeq Inc., a development -stage company involved with PCT.
+In 1998, we acquired all the remaining outstanding common stock of BioSeq, Inc., a development-stage company involved with PCT.
 In accordance with the provisions of a technology transfer agreement assumed in the transaction, we are obligated to pay a 5% royalty on net sales until March 2016.
 For purposes of the royalty calculation, net sales include the trade revenues related to units sold or leased as well as PULSETM Tube revenue.
-The royalty obligation that we accrued for the first quarter of 2006 was \$2,500.
+The royalty obligation that we accrued for the six months ended June 30, 2006 was approximately \$4,000.